Table of Contents

 Clinical Presentation of Gallstones

-The majority of patients with gallstones are asymptomatic but these patients can have non-related gastrointestinal symptoms such as flatulence, irritable bowel syndrome, postprandial distress, heartburn, bloating, constipation or diarrhea and gallstones are incidentally identified on an ultrasonography.
+The majority of patients with gallstones are asymptomatic but these patients can have non-related gastrointestinal symptoms such as flatulence, irritable bowel syndrome, postprandial distress, heartburn, bloating, constipation or diarrhea and gallstones are incidentally identified on ultrasonography.

 Symptomatic patients, on the other hand, are more likely to present with right-sided upper quadrant abdominal pain that describes a more specific picture of biliary colic.
 Biliary colic results when a stone temporarily impacts the cystic duct during a contraction.
 The pain reaches maximum intensity in the right upper quadrant in 20 minutes after the ingestion of a fatty meal and eventually resolves in one to two hours.
 It is intense and not truly colicky in nature.
-Less specific symptoms include vomiting, nausea, dyspepsia and fat intolerance.
+Less specific symptoms include vomiting, nausea, dyspepsia, and fat intolerance.

 Physical examination is important in patients with biliary colic to differentiate them from acute cholecystitis cases.
 Tenderness and rebound tenderness are the markers of gallbladder inflammation that are unlikely in biliary colic where inflammation is not implicated.
 Fever is also more specific of cholecystitis, rather than biliary colic.